PennLINC/qsirecon/docs/input_data.rst

        --fs-subjects-dir "${PWD}/derivatives/freesurfer" \
        -v -v

-This will read the FreeSurfer data, align it to the ``qsiprep`` results and use it for subsequent reconstruction steps.
+This will read the FreeSurfer data, align it to the *QSIPrep* results and use it for subsequent reconstruction steps.